ImmutableWebApps/immutablewebapps.github.io/README.md

 - A static web server to host the web application
 - A static web server to host the static assets
-- A content delivery network to make optimize the delivery
+- A content delivery network to optimize the delivery of the web application and static assets

 The two web servers have different characteristics: